Skip to main content

-What is Pipeline Coverage?
+What is Pipeline Coverage in Channel Sales?

 Pipeline Coverage is a key metric showing if a business has enough potential sales opportunities to hit its revenue goals.
 It's calculated by dividing the total value of current sales opportunities by the sales target for a specific period.
 For example, an IT company aiming for $1 million in sales might need $3-4 million in pipeline value to feel confident they'll reach their target, indicating a 3-4x pipeline coverage.
 In manufacturing, a company producing industrial machinery might analyze their pipeline coverage to ensure they have enough qualified leads for new equipment sales to meet quarterly production quotas.
 A healthy pipeline coverage ratio helps businesses predict future revenue and identify if they need to generate more leads or close existing deals faster.